cortexlabs/cortex/docs/operator/cli.md

   cortex refresh [flags]

 Flags:
-  -e, --env string   environment (default "dev")
-  -f, --force        stop all running jobs
+  -f, --force
-  -h, --help         help for refresh
+  -h, --help
 ```

-The `refresh` behaves similarly to the `deploy` command.
-The key difference is that `refresh` doesn't use any cached resource and will recreate all state using raw data from the data warehouse.
+The `refresh` command behaves similarly to the `deploy` command.
+The key difference is that `refresh` doesn't use any cached resources.

 ## predict